 3. While stirring the mixture , add the 1 cup coconut milk of the first extraction until thick.

 4. Mix the boiled sticky rice with the coconut milk mixture.
 Steam for 10 minutes.

 5. Transfer to a pyrex dish.
 Cool then serve.

 I tell you, this is the most delicious biko I have ever tasted.
 I discern an ube flavor in the rice.
 It is just so divine.
 Not only that, this purple colored rice has anthocyanin.
 Anthocyanin pigments and associated flavonoids have demonstrated ability to protect against a myriad of human diseases, yet they have been notoriously difficult to study with regard to human health.
 And the content is said to be way above the charts .
 This organic heirloom rice is very very low on arsenic content.

-You can also buy the Mountain Violet sticky rice from Sunny Wood Super Foods Corp .
+You can buy the Mountain Violet sticky rice at an online store Heirloomrice.com or from Sunny Wood Super Foods Corp .
 Their website is at sunnywoodrice.com .
 Contact them here or at sunnywood.superfoods @ yahoo.com or telephone number +632-535-4060

 You can also order online at www.heirloomrice.com